Business Owner Reveals Determination To Return To Work After Lawyers Secure Interim Payment For Rehabilitation

 Cycling rates expected to increase as result of coronavirus pandemic

 Following the first lockdown, 58 per cent and 26 per cent respectively of those who commuted to work before restrictions were introduced plan on using a personal car or walking, with 13 per cent planning on cycling.

 The survey also found that there had been an increase in households taking up cycling.
 A total of 12 per cent of British households took up cycling during lockdown.

 Thirty one per cent of 18-24-year-olds had taken up cycling, as had 30 per cent of students surveyed.

 Of those questioned just over one in four – 26 per cent – said they were likely to continue cycling post Covid-19.

 Too much traffic on the roads – 33 per cent – followed by a lack of designated and segregated cycle lanes – 21 per cent – were the biggest factors preventing people from cycling.

 A personal lack of cycling experience put off 12 per cent, while eight per cent said a lack of facilities in the workplace such as showers and changing rooms were also a barrier to cycling.

 Expert Opinion“There are real benefits to cycling – both from a physical and mental health aspect – and we don’t want to put people off from getting on their bikes.

 “With businesses hopefully continuing to reopen and employees commuting by bike and car we need people to watch out for each other; to drive and ride sensibly, at the right speeds.
 Sadly, we see all too often the life-changing impact road injuries have on innocent individuals and their families.”
-Peter Lorence - Associate Solicitor
+Peter Lorence - Senior Associate Solicitor